 Can you run with a dog in Gibraltar?

 Dogs are not allowed in the Upper Rock Nature Reserve due to the macaques.
 For the flat coastal routes, Eastern Beach promenade, and the Europort area, dogs on leads are fine.
-Eastern Beach itself has seasonal restrictions on dogs during summer months.
+Eastern Beach has seasonal restrictions on dogs during summer months.

 Is there a running club in Gibraltar?